/ Brand Kit

 RULE

-One orange per view, plenty of emerald, all on navy.
+One orange per view, plenty of green, all on navy.
 Text uses Slate, never pure white.
-Surfaces and borders use Indigo 800–950 directly — no separate "dark surface" tertiary.
+Surfaces and borders use Brand Primary 800–950 directly — no separate "dark surface" tertiary.

 C · Pairing rules